nextflow-io/training/docs/advanced/operators.md

 }
 ```

 The code above is available in a starter `main.nf` file available at `advanced/chapter_01_operators/main.nf`.
-It is recommended to open and edit this file to follow along wih the examples given in the rest of this chapter.
+It is recommended to open and edit this file to follow along with the examples given in the rest of this chapter.
 The workflow can be executed with:

 ```bash
 cd advanced/chapter_01_operators